-Zoé Drey1, José F. Morales1, Manuel V. Hermenegildo^{1,2}, and Manuel Carro^{1,2}
+Zoé Drey1, José F. Morales1, and Manuel V. Hermenegildo^{2,1}

-$^1\,$ IMDEA Software Institute, Madrid (Spain) $^2\,$ School of Computer Science, T. U. Madrid (UPM), (Spain)
+$^{1}\,$ IMDEA Software Institute, Madrid (Spain) $^{2}\,$ School of Computer Science, T. U. Madrid (UPM), (Spain)

 Abstract.
-A range of methodologies and techniques are available to guide the design and implementation of language extensions and domainspecific languages on top of a base language.
-A simple yet powerful technique to this end is to formulate the extension via source-to-source transformation rules that are interleaved across the different compilation passes of the base language.
-Despite being a very successful approach, it has the main drawback that the input source code is lost in the process.
-As a result, during the whole workflow of program development (warning and error reporting, source-level debugging, or even program analysis) the tools involved report in terms of the base language, which is confusing to users.
+A range of methodologies and techniques are available to guide the design and implementation of language extensions and domainspecific languages.
+A simple yet powerful technique is based on source-tosource transformations interleaved across the compilation passes of a base language.
+Despite being a successful approach, it has the main drawback that the input source code is lost in the process.
+When considering the whole workflow of program development (warning and error reporting, debugging, or even program analysis), program translations are no more powerful than a glorified macro language.
 In this paper, we propose an augmented approach to language extensions for Prolog, where symbolic annotations are included in the target program.
-These annotations allow the selective reversal of the translated code.
-We illustrate the approach by showing that coupling it with minimal extensions to a generic Prolog debugger allows us to provide users with a familiar, source-level view during the debugging of programs which use a variety of language extensions, such as functional notation, DCGs, or $CLP{Q,R}$.
+These annotations allow selectively reversing the translated code.
+We illustrate the approach by showing that coupling it with minimal extensions to a generic Prolog debugger allows us to provide users with a familiar, source-level view during the debugging of programs which use a variety of language extensions, such as functional notation, DCGs, or CLP{Q,R}.